padcom/mrdr/README.md

-  -d, --delay <ms>             Additional miliseconds to wait after the resource is created (default: 200) -t, --timeout <s>            Max time in seconds to wait for resources to be generated (default: 10) -w, --workspace <workspace>  Run only the given workspace and its dependencies (default: "") --vite-reload-hack           Install a hack that kicks dependent projects when a dependency is rebuilt -h, --help                   display help for command
+  -d, --delay <ms>             Additional miliseconds to wait after the resource is created (default: 200) -t, --timeout <s>            Max time in seconds to wait for resources to be generated (default: 10) -w, --workspace <workspace>  Run only the given workspace and its dependencies (default: "") -C, --clean [task]           Call the "clean" task before building a project; defaults to "clean" task --vite-reload-hack           Install a hack that kicks dependent projects when a dependency is rebuilt -h, --help                   display help for command
 ```